rfo909/RForth/README.md

 &NextWordEnd &NextWord sub .
 (32)
 ```

-For additional flexibility, all data fields related to the interpreter and compiler,
+For additional flexibility, all data buffers related to the interpreter and compiler,
 are placed next to each other in memory.
 To use all this memory as a single buffer,
 called &AllBuffers:

 ```
 &AllBuffersEnd &AllBuffers sub .
-(180)
+(162)
 ```

 Allocating memory